Twinkle410/Data-Science-Internship-Projects/README.md

 # Data-Science-Internship-Projects
-These are my 4 capstone and 1 client projects in ..ipynb and .pdf files of each projects.
+These are my 4 capstone and 1 client projects in .ipynb and .pdf files of each projects.

 Project name list to classify well.

 1).
 PRCP-1025 :- Flight Price Prediction